vtudn/simple_decorative_leds/README.md

 # simple_decorative_leds

 **SCENARIO**: Running LEDs is usually used for decorating stores, buildings, companies.
-Design and implement a Decorative LED Light system that supports multiple running types on Altera DE2i-150 board.
+This is the design and implementation of a simple decorative running LEDs system that supports multiple running types on the FPGA Altera DE2i-150 board.

 **FUNCTIONALITIES**:
 - Support at least 2 rules: